 Welcome to the group Experimental Physics of Functional Spin Systems

-The research of our group is focused on the detailed understanding of magnetization dynamics in hybrid materials comprising of ultrathin magnetic layers in combination with topological materials or with materials inducing strong interfacial spin-orbit interaction.
+The research of our group is focused on the detailed understanding of fundamental magnetic properties and magnetization dynamics in hybrid materials comprising of ultrathin magnetic layers such as magnetic 2D materials in combination with topological materials or with materials inducing strong interfacial spin-orbit interaction and ideally in all 2D stacks.
 We tailor novel hybrid magnetic structures and investigate their static and dynamic magnetic properties.
 Among the subjects covered in our research are the dynamics in confined magnetic systems, magnonics, spin orbitronics, hybrid topological materials, high resolution magnetic microscopy as well as magnetic phase transitions in low dimensional systems.
 In our group we use several techniques to examine magnetization dynamics, the propagation of spinwaves and the efficiency of charge to spin current conversion.
 At the heart of our research projects are various time and spatially resolved high resolution magnetic microscopy techniques in combination with microwave excitation and detection.

 News